Union Catalogue of Manuscripts from the Islamicate World

 Contents

-Summary of Contents: The Tuḥfat al-Ḥabīb (Gift of the Friend), a alphabetically arranged anthology of ghazal lyric poems from the 13th to early 16th centuries CE.
-Compiled by Safavid-era poet Fakhrī Haravī (ca. 1497–1566), pen-named Amīrī, he dedicated it to his patron, then-governor of Herat, Karīm al-Dīn Khvājah Ḥabīb Allāh Savājī. (fl. early 16th c).
-Albeit undated, this finely copied manuscript bears a illuminated header and appears likely completed in the Mughal empire.
+Summary of Contents: The Tuḥfat al-Ḥabīb (Gift of the Friend), an alphabetically arranged anthology of ghazal lyric poems from the 13th to early 16th centuries CE.
+Compiled by Safavid-era poet Fakhrī Haravī (ca. 1497–1566), pen-named Amīrī, he dedicated it to his patron, then-governor of Herat, Karīm al-Dīn Khvājah Ḥabīb Allāh Savājī (fl. early 16th c).
+Albeit undated and probably incomplete, this finely copied manuscript bears a illuminated header and appears likely completed in the Mughal empire.

 Incipit: (basmala) برگ ۱پ (folio 1b): ای نام تو دیباچهٔ مجموعهٔ راز * نازند بنام تو همهٔاهل نیاز